tingyucha/NEXRAD_level2_data_process/howtorun_VORTRAC.md

 The Vortex Objective Radar Tracking and Circulation software is a collection of radar algorithms designed to provide real-time or post-analysis information about hurricane location and structure from a single Doppler radar.
 These algorithms are written in C++ and combined with a graphical user interface (GUI) that allows the user to control the software operation and display critical storm parameters for use in an operational environment.
 The primary display shows a timeline of estimated central surface pressure and the radius of maximum wind (RMW) that updates as new radar volumes are processed.
 Additional information about the radar data and program operation is also displayed to the user, including a constant altitude plan-position indicator (CAPPI), maximum velocity, storm signal, status light, operation log, and progress bar.
 This development was funded under a grant from the NOAA Joint Hurricane Testbed program from 2005 – 2007.

 ## Configuration
+Edit the configuration in the XML file.
+Each section in the XML file is explained by the following:

 ### vortex
 XML Label:		**name** (default: New Hurricane)